BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 * can be configured to use a specific Message Selector to control which messages are returned, by including the message selector text as a parameter in the POST request.
-See [JMSSpec]_ for more information about message selectors.
+Refer to [JMSSpec]_ for more information about message selectors.

 * sends back a set of HJB-encoded JMS messages in the HTTP response on